Sheep42/prismatic-engine/README.md

 - `PrismAnimation* animation`: The `Sprite`'s animation - Will be NULL if the sprite has 1 or less images

+- `void* ref`: Optional - Can be used as a pointer to a custom struct for extending a Sprite's properties

 - `void ( *update )( PrismSprite*, float )`: The `Sprite`'s update function

 	- **Param**: `PrismSprite* self` - A reference to the `PrismSprite` for use inside the update function